lpradovera/sipp_blog_post/load_testing.md

 > SIPp can be used to test many real SIP equipements like SIP proxies, B2BUAs, SIP media servers, SIP/x gateways, SIP PBX, ...
 It is also very useful to emulate thousands of user agents calling your SIP system.

+In short, SIPp can simulate one or more calls to your system in an automated fashion by leveraging SIP and RTP protocols, testing the SIP dialogs and generating statistics.

+It can run a specified number of concurrent calls, ramping up numbers, a

 ## Installing SIPp

 SIPp comes with a few compile-time options to enable various functionalities.
 For our purposes, we will be compiling SIPp from the stable download, using a patch to enable dynamic PCAP play (more on what that means later!).